 "The principal problem with principal components regression" with Gary Smith (Pomona), Cogent Mathematics and Statistics, May 2019, DOI:10.1080/25742558.2019.1622190

-Abstract: Principal components regression (PCR) reduces a large number of explanatory variables in a regression model down to a small number of principal components.
+Abstract: Principal components regression (PCR) reduces a large number of explanatory variables in a regression model down to a number of principal components.
 PCR is thought to be more useful, the more numerous the potential explanatory variables.
 The reality is that a large number of candidate explanatory variables does not make PCR more valuable; instead, it magnifies the failings of PCR.
 Link here.

 "Another Look at Dollar Cost Averaging" with Gary Smith (Pomona), Journal of Investing, May 2018, DOI:10.3905/joi.2018.27.2.066